A Classic Braise

 - Add the marinated chicken and cook for 4 minutes.
 Pour in 1 cup water and bring to a boil.
 Reduce heat to low and cook at a very gentle simmer, covered for about 12 minutes (8 minutes if using white meat), or until done.

-- Stir in the nut paste, yogurt, and lemon juice.
-Cook about 3 minutes, until the sauce is combined.
+- Stir in the ground nuts, yogurt, and lemon juice.
+Cook about 3 minutes, until the sauce comes together.

 - Stir in 4 tablespoons of cream, if using.
 Taste for salt, acid, and heat.
 Add more lemon juice if needed.

-- Garnish as you wish with the ingredient suggestions.
+- Garnish as you wish with the above ideas.

 - Indian poppy seeds are white and if you can’t find them, leave them out.
 You are going for a light-colored masala for this dish.